atomlaser-lab/digital-laser-servo/README.md

 ## Data Collection

 This allows the user to select at what points data should be stored in the FIFO buffer for later retrieval.
 Locations where the data streams can be tapped are shown in the previous diagram in red.
+Additionally, the user can select which ADC is recording the error signal.

 ## Scan Control

 The scan is a symmetric triangular waveform which can be specified by its offset, amplitude, and scan duration (period).
 The scan can be enabled or disabled using the sliding switch on the top right.
 This setting is ignored when either PID is engaged.
 You can also set which output/PID the scan should be routed to with the selection box.
 Depending on which PID the scan is routed to, it is clipped by the PID output limits.
 The scan offset is *always* added the PID output to which the scan is routed, so that the user can center the error signal on the display, corresponding to the scan being at the offset value, and then lock the laser by switch the relevant PID controller to "Enabled".

+When the x-axis plot display is set to "Volts", you can click on the plot to set the scan offset to that value automatically.
+This should aid in locking to a transition.

 ## PID 1 & 2